Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to score more than 54 points in five of eight games this season.

-- Colorado has combined with its opponents to score more than 54 points in one game this season.
+- Colorado and its opponents have combined to score more than 54 points in one game this season.

-- The two teams combine to average 50.8 points per game, 3.2 less than the over/under in this contest.
+- Saturday's total is 3.2 points higher than the combined 50.8 PPG average of the two teams.

 - These two squads combine to allow 51.1 points per game, 2.9 fewer than this contest's over/under.